syedharishafeez/carma-app/README.md

 ### How to start backend application
 - cd backend
-- create a database in mysql
+- create a database in postgres
 - Set environment variables according to .env.dev file
 - npm i
 - npm start